YuriiMotov/yuriimotov/README.md

-### Hi👋
+### Hi!

-I'm Yurii Motov and I'm a Python Software Developer.
+My name is Yurii Motov and I'm a Python Software Developer.

 I'm looking for a job now.
 If you like what I do and you want to say thank you to me — let's connect on [LinkedIn](https://www.linkedin.com/in/yurii-motov/).
 I would also appreciate if you would [endorse my skills](https://www.linkedin.com/help/linkedin/answer/a566100).